localnative/localnative/blog/2021-11-17-localnative-v0.5.1-rust-gui-release-with-iced.md

 This is the first version of [Local Native](https://localnative.app) Rust GUI desktop application ([iced](https://github.com/iced-rs/iced) implementation).

-- We finally supports Windows!
+- We finally support Windows!
 - macOS release is still in dmg format.
 - Appimage build has some [issue](https://gitlab.com/localnative/localnative/-/issues/53).